thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (* 3 -4.9 5/7)
 </code></pre>

 In the more familiar mathematical syntax this is equivalent to ‘3 x -4.9 x 5/7’.
-All the code in this tutorial is editable and the computer’s output from each snippet is displayed just below it.
+All the code in this tutorial can be editted by you and the computer’s output from each snippet is displayed just below it.
 Try swapping one of the inputs for false.
-Because false has no meaning in the context of addition the computer will complain loudly.
+Because false has no meaning in the context of multiplication the computer will complain loudly.

 Chaining computations can be achieved by nesting expressions and this can be done to any depth.